GmbH & Co. KG – all information on the legal form

 The GmbH & Co.
 KG can be founded if it is entered in the commercial register.

-The basic features of the company are laid down in the articles of association or partnership agreement.
-The limited partners’ liability ceases completely if it is also entered in the commercial register.
+The basic features of the company are defined in the articles of association or partnership agreement.
+The liability of the limited partners is completely eliminated if it is also entered in the commercial register.

-Even before entry in a commercial register, the partnership is capable of doing business, but the limited partners are also liable with their private assets until that time.
+Even before entry in the commercial register, the partnership has legal capacity, but the limited partners are also liable with their private assets up to this point.

-The minimum amount is – as already mentioned – €25,000.
+As already mentioned, the minimum amount is €25,000.
 It is also possible to contribute assets in kind.

 Purpose and benefits of the legal form